allisonburtch/consultancy/about.md

 ### What is ibeona research lab (irl)?

-_ibeona_ is a word based on the greek goddess of outward journeys, baby steps and new beginnings.
+_ibeona_ is a word based on the Greek goddess of outward journeys, baby steps and new beginnings.
 I like to think that _ibeona_ is the feeling you get when someone has your back and tells the truth.

 We're a research lab.
 We work with you to solve tricky problems, publish trends, and report on our findings from a unique perspective.

 ### Do you really have the @irl twitter handle?

 Yes, please follow us [here](https://twitter.com/irl).